 Animal care and use

-Female C57BL/6J mice were obtained from Jackson Laboratory (RRID IMSR_JAX:000664).
+Male and Female C57BL/6J mice were obtained from Jackson Laboratory (RRID IMSR_JAX:000664).
 All animals were maintained on a, 12-hour light/dark (12 dark (ZT12, 6pm):12 light (ZT0, 6am); ZT = zeitgeber time) cycle in a temperature (XX-XX degrees C) and humidity (XX-XX%)-controlled room.
-After one week of acclimatization, they were single-housed and Dams were randomized to either early time-restricted feeding (eTRF) or ad libitum (AL) feeding (n 8= eTRF, 9=AL).
+After one week of acclimatization, females were single-housed for the remainder of the experiment and males were socially housed until mating.
+Dams and sires were randomized to either early time-restricted feeding (eTRF) or ad libitum (AL) feeding (dams n 8= eTRF, 9=AL).
 This study was completed in two independent cohorts of animals.
 The phenotypes noted in offspring were highly consistent Between cohorts and we found no statistical effect modification by cohort (data not shown).
 Therefore, data shown is the combined total from cohorts one and two and statistical tests do not include effects of cohort in the model.
-Dams fed AL had 24-hour access to a chow diet (NCD, Picolab Laboratory Rodent diet, 5L0D; 5% of Calories from fat, 24% from protein, 71% from carbohydrates).
-Dams fed eTRF had 6 hours of NCD food access during the early dark cycle (ZT 14-ZT 20).
+Dams and sires fed AL had 24-hour access to a chow diet (NCD, Picolab Laboratory Rodent diet, 5L0D; 5% of Calories from fat, 24% from protein, 71% from carbohydrates).
+Dams and sires fed eTRF had 6 hours of NCD food access during the early dark cycle (ZT 14-ZT 20).
 Water was provided ad libitum throughout the study to both experimental groups.
-After one week of either AL or eTRF feeding (beginning age 120 days), age-matched were introduced into cages for breeding.
+After one week of either AL or eTRF feeding (beginning age 120 days), age-matched sires were introduced into cages for breeding.
 Males were kept in the cage until a copulatory plug was detected.
 Daily, dams were transferred to a clean cage at ZT20, allowing for a cage free of food for eTRF animals and similar levels of handling between experimental groups.
 After birth, all dams switched to AL and were maintained on this diet until weaning at postnatal day (PND) 21.5.
 Therefore, any phenotype in the offspring is attributable to modifications to the pre-gestational/gestational diet.
 All experimental protocols were reviewed and approved by The University of Michigan Institutional Animal Care and Use Committee.

 Offspring growth and food intake monitoring